nathanlane/nathanlane.github.io/private_notes/TYPOGRAPHY_AUDIT.md

 - **Complex Utilities:** Spacing is controlled through a complex web of utilities like `.content-spacing`, which makes maintenance difficult and error-prone.

 **Assessment:**
-- **CRITICAL:** The vertical rhythm is broken due to line heights that are incompatible with the documented baseline grid.
+- **🚨 CRITICAL:** The vertical rhythm is broken due to line heights that are incompatible with the documented baseline grid.
-- **MAJOR:** The inconsistent use of spacing tokens and hardcoded values makes achieving a consistent rhythm impossible.
+- **⚠️ MAJOR:** The inconsistent use of spacing tokens and hardcoded values makes achieving a consistent rhythm impossible.

 ### 1.3.
 Measure & Readability